mddazure/azure-vwan-microhack/README.md

   - An Onprem VNET containing a Virtual Machine running a simple web site, a VNET Gateway and a Bastion Host.
   - A Services VNET containing and a Virtual Machine configured as an Active Directory Domain Controller, and a Bastion Host.
   - An NVA VNET containing a Virtual Machine with Linux (Ubuntu 18.4) and Iptables installed, and a Bastion Host.
 - A resource group named **vwan-microhack-hub-rg** containing a Virtual WAN resource with one Hub and one VPN Gateway.
-You will deploy another Hub into this resourcegorup manually later on.
+You will deploy another Hub into this resource group manually later on.

 Verify these resources are present in the portal.